Radical Civic Union: Focus: Yrigoyen presidency

 The electoral triumphs of radicalism caused the collapse of the parties from the prior political system to the Sáenz Peña Law.
 The UCR auto-dispersed due to an initiative of Honorio Pueyrredón and its members massively joined radicalism.
 The National Autonomist Party dissolved.

 On 2 April 1916, for the first time in Argentinian history, they carried out the presidential elections by means of a secret ballot.
 The UCR obtained 370,000 votes, against the 340,000 votes of all the other parties and in the Electoral College their way was put to a vote.
 Due to this, a long cycle of 14 consecutive years of radical government ensued.
 The Radical UCR won the presidential elections on three successive occasions: Hipólito Yrigoyen (1916-1922), Marcelo T. de Alvear (1922-1928), and Hipólito Yrigoyen once again (1928-1930).
 The series of radical governments would be violently interrupted by means of a military coup on December 6, 1930.
 The secret vote opened a new chapter in Argentinian History.

 The government of the UCR indicated the arrival of the government and the direction of the state organization of members of the medial sects that until this moment were indeed excluded from these functions.

 The first presidency of Hipólito Yrigoyen promoted a series of politics of a new type, which in conjunction was signaling a transformative nationalist tendency, between that which emphasized the creation of the state-owned oil business YPF, the new rural laws, the fortification of the public railways, the Reform University, and a strongly autonomous political exterior for the greatest improvements.

 On the matter of labor, he propelled several laws for workers such as the law of the 8 hour work day and the law of Sunday rest, and he intervened as a neutral mediator in the conflicts between labor unions and big companies.
-However, during his time in government, several large worker massacres such as the Tragic Week, La Forestral massacre, and the Firing Squad Executions of Patagonia occurred, with thousands of workers killed.
+However, during his time in government, several large worker massacres such as the Tragic Week, La Forestal massacre, and the Firing Squad Executions of Patagonia occurred, with thousands of workers killed.
 The historian Halperín Donghi explains that the radical governments resolved the problem of regional equality in Argentina, but as a consequence of this, they brought social inequalities to a higher level at the same time.
 This is because radicalism was lacking solutions for the people on the bottom of the social hierarchy, through systematically neglecting class differences.